 All orders and delivery times are subject to stock availability and postal services.

-Postage and packing is fixed at 4.40 GBP for one or more pieces up to 18 pieces per order.
-Delivery to mainland UK is typically within 1 week.
+Packing and Postage to the UK and the EU is fixed at 4.40 GBP for one or more pieces up to 18 pieces per order.
+Delivery is typically within 1 week from date od dispatch.
 Please include your telephone number with the address for the courier to avoid delay.

 P & P for delivery outside the EU is fixed at 10.40 GBP for one or more packs up to 18 pieces per order.
 Overseas delivery is typically 1-2 weeks from dispatch.
 Please include your telephone number with the address for the courier to avoid delay.